asseco-voice/laravel-json-search/README.md

 ### Returns

 Using a ``returns`` key will effectively only return the fields given within it.
-This key is not mandatory.
-Separating values is done in the same fashion as with values within a ``search`` parameter - with semicolon `;`.
+This key is not mandatory, however using it does require following the convention used.
+Everything needs to be enclosed within parenthesis ``( ... )``, and separating values is done in the same fashion as with values within a ``search`` parameter
+- with semicolon `;`.

 Example: